DiffusionMRITool/dmritool/Documentation/Sphinx/developers.rst

 People who are interested in diffusion MRI methodology are welcome to join the development team.
 We can collaborate via `github <https://github.com/DiffusionMRITool/dmritool>`__.

-Online web statistics on the DMRITOOL_ development activity are available below:
+Online web statistics on the DMRITool_ development activity are available below:

 .. raw:: html